hyperledger-labs/orion-server/docs/getting-started/proofs-and-verification/curl/block.md

 ## Path in ledger query

 This type of query used to prove that block X connected to block Y, based on skip chain hashes.
 Query result contains list of block headers, including block X, connecting blocks and block Y. X > Y, because connectivity in skip chain, like all blockchains, is from latter block to earlier.
-For more information about ledger consistency, see here (TODO) and here (TODO).
+For more information about ledger consistency, see here [Block Skip Chain](../../../architecture-and-design/block-skip-chain) and here [Block Structure](../../../architecture-and-design/block-structure).

 Server expose `ledger/path?start={startNum}&end={endNum}` GET query to access to ledger paths.